High school research writing: Topic and audience

 - (You) write while your kid walks around in circles and thinks out loud.

-Step 1 – Brainstorm for a Research Topic
+Step 1 – Brainstorm for a Research Writing Topic

 Your student’s first step is to come up with some research topics.
 Don’t worry about whether those ideas will actually stick.
 For now, just brainstorm for 5-10 possible topics.
 If your teen has trouble thinking of potential themes, you’ll find lists and lists of research topics online.